Sage-Bionetworks/annotator/README.md

 If we accept (`y`), then a new column with the same name as the key column in the metadata (`ChIP_Seq_ID`) will be added to our data view, containing the results of mapping the regular expression to the key column in the data (`name`).
 If our regular expression was able to find every value it parsed in the metadata, then there would be no output from the program -- we would simply jump right back into the console with our newly created column.

 Now that we have a column in both the data and the metadata to align upon, we can link each column requiring annotations in the data with its respective column in the metadata.
+Input a newline once you are finished.

 ```python
 In [10]: p.addLinks() # Same process as p.addKeyCol, but no regular expressions this time :-)
 In [11]: p.transferLinks()